-Districts who use FFFS funding to contract with providers for services must ensure that the activities funded are not otherwise available from that provider on a non-reimbursable basis.
-If not a performance-based contract, districts must include a statement in their contracts that a cost allocation methodology that satisfies Generally Accepted Accounting Principles as well as the requirements of U.S. OMB Circulars A-122 for nonprofit organizations and A-21 for educational institutions, or A-87 for State and local governments will be used.
+Districts that use FFFS funding to contract with providers for services must ensure that the activities funded are not otherwise available from that provider on a non-reimbursable basis.
+If not a performance-based contract, districts must include a statement in their contracts that a cost allocation methodology that satisfies Generally Accepted Accounting Principles as well as the requirements of U.S. OMB Circulars A-122 for nonprofit organizations and A-21 for educational institutions, or A-87 for state and local governments will be used.
 Districts must have monitoring procedures in place to maintain appropriate oversight to ensure that contractors perform in accordance with the terms, conditions, and specifications of their contracts.
+Contracts must have measurable outcomes or performance measures that are regularly monitored by district staff.
+These outcome or performance measures must be made available to OTDA at the request of the agency.